spencerhcheng/holberton-system_engineering-devops/w1/d3/lecture_notes.md

 hiding details.
 The act of hiding details allows our minds to focus on other aspects of the program that need attention.
 Decomposition is a technique that uses abstraction because it hides details.
-Go back and look at the two `myMadeUpSequence` functions.
+Go back and look at the two `laligatSequence` functions.
 The decomposed one exposed less implementation details and is easier to reason about.